zonneplan/KiBot/docs/source/installation.rst

 string, but can be multiple arguments once inside the docker container ("kibot --version" becomes "kibot" "--version").

+Additionaly this script can run Blender from the docker image, just rename it *blender* and run the script pretending this is blender.
+In this case all arguments are passed to Blender and you can't select which docker image is used.

 .. index::
    pair: installation; Ubuntu